 It was during the study of Zen Buddhism, another sub-branch of Mahayana, that I came to know Thich Nhat Hanh, a Vietnamese Zen monk who greatly impacted my life.
 Most Zen Buddhists do not worship deities through mantras or yoga, but instead place a lot of attention on being mindful of every moment of life.
 Through Koans, which are phrases or questions from Zen Masters, students meditate on the lessons or meanings intended, essentially forcing them to think abstractly about the world and about life.

-I also studied Nichiren Buddhism which originated during the 13th century in Japan by a monk of the same name.
+I also studied Nichiren, pronounced Nee-Chee-Ren, Buddhism which originated during the 13th century in Japan by a monk of the same name.
 The practitioners of this tradition place a lot of value on chanting the mantra Nam-Myoho-Renge-Kyo, a mantra derived from the Lotus Sutra.

 Mantras are essentially just like prayers spoken by followers of the Abrahamic religions, but depending on which tradition of Buddhism you adhere to, the value, purpose or intention behind these mantras can change.
 By this I mean that some mantras are chanted with the equal intention of Christian or Muslim prayer, by which the devotee is hoping that a Buddhist deity will hear his or her pleas or praise.
 In other traditions no such belief exists and mantras are solely meant to raise the mindfulness of the practitioner, to reach higher levels of clarity and peace.
 Mantras can be chanted aloud, repeated below the breath as a part of mindful breathing, and can be counted by using a Mala.

-Malas are the Buddhist version of prayer beads used in Catholicism, Yoga, and some sects of Islam.
-They can come in various sizes, styles, and the number of beads can very, though the most common is 108 beads.
+Malas are the Buddhist version of prayer beads, similar to the rosary in Catholicism, the lestovka in Old Orthodox Christianity, japa beads in Hindu and Yogic traditions, and the misbaḥah used in some sects of Islam.
+The mala can come in various sizes, styles, and the number of beads can very, though the most common is 108 beads.
 The number 8 represents the Ashtamangala, a collection of gifts received by Siddhartha Gautama after he reached enlightenment (nirvana), but are also considered auspicious symbols in other religions in and around India.
-These symbols in no specific order include the conch, goldfish, the eternal knot, the sacred lotus, a vase, a parasol, victory banner, and the Dharma wheel.
+These symbols in no specific order include the conch, a pair of goldfish (sometimes Koi), the eternal knot, the sacred lotus, a vase, a parasol, victory banner, and the Dharma wheel.
 Each item holds a specific meaning that varies within each Indian religion.